VarmaRaghuveer/GoodReads_app/README.md

 What I could have achieved more with time

-1) Implemented test cases for both frontend and backend
+1) Implemented test cases for for frontend

 Future plans